joe1817/Publish-For-Web/README.md

 # Publish For Web

 A simple web page to prepare images for posting online.
-There are options to rename, change format resize, and insert or strip metadata.
+There are options to rename, change format, resize, and insert or strip metadata.

 **>> [Try it in your browser](https://joe1817.github.io/Publish-For-Web/) <<**